Lamanai: Chau Hiix

-Nearby ancient Mayan site of Chau Hiix presents evidence of a very long continuous occupation from Early Preclassic (ca 1200 BC) to Late Post Classic (ca 1600 AD).
+Nearby ancient Maya site of Chau Hiix presents evidence of a very long continuous occupation from Early Preclassic (ca 1200 BC) to Late Post Classic (ca 1600 AD).
 It lies between Lamanai and Altun Ha, another site further to the east.

 It is positioned on Western Lagoon near its outlet into Spanish Creek.
 Chau Hiix is 15 km east of Lamanai, and is accessible by waterways travel.
 Altun Ha lies another 25 km further to the east.
 The material culture of Chau Hiix shows close ties with both Lamanai and Altun Ha, as well as evidence of interaction with centers in Petén Basin.

 There are considerable ancient irrigation works at Chau Hiix, so it was probably an agricultural community supplying food for Lamanai.